-- I. MEN1 targeted variant analysis (81479) for multiple endocrine neoplasia type 1 (MEN1) is considered medically necessary when: - A. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in MEN1, OR - B. An MEN1 pathogenic or likely pathogenic variant was detected by tumor profiling and germline analysis has not yet been performed. - II.
+- I. MEN1 targeted variant analysis (81479) for multiple endocrine neoplasia type 1 (MEN1) is considered medically necessary when: - A. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in MEN1, OR - B. A pathogenic or likely pathogenic variant in MENI was identified by tumor profiling in the member/enrollee and germline analysis has not yet been performed. - 11.
 MEN1 targeted variant analysis (81479) for multiple endocrine neoplasia type 1 (MEN1) is considered investigational for all other indications.